yangste333/education_inequality/README.md

 Using the training and testing datasets, a good regression model using the primary numerical factors was made, and compared to a model factoring in region to see if factoring in region would improve the model significantly.
 Three main factors were found to be relevant, but factoring in region didn't seem to improve the model significantly.

 The file Education_Analysis.ipynb was used to complete the Data Analysis.

+# License
+All datasets in this repository, including cleaned datasets, are free to use.
+All notebooks in this repository are also free to view and modify.